jussifrewt/RiderHotReloadTest/Test Strategy.md

 *Prove the core Hot Reload in the .NET SDK works on macOS before bringing Rider into the picture.*
 *   **Actions:**
 1. Run all must-have negative scenarios (“rude edit”, “build failure”) using only the CLI (dotnet watch).
 2. If stable, run all positive patch tests (Patches 1–5).
 3. Log any SDK-level bugs immediately with minimal repros.

 **Phase 2: Rider integration and environment**

 *Validate Rider's integration points: file watcher and run config.*
 *   **Actions:**
 1. Launch from Rider in Run mode.
 2. Re-run a subset of patches (e.g., Basic UI, DI) and verify the Apply Changes banner.
 3. Execute External File Changes and VCS Interaction scenarios.

 **Phase 3: Debugger**

-*Exercise the riskiest area: debugger + Hot Reload.*
+*Exercise the area: debugger + Hot Reload.*
 *   **Actions:**
 1. Launch from Rider in Debug mode.
 2. Systematically run all “Debugger Integration Risks” scenarios.
 3. Watch debugger state closely: locals, call stack, breakpoints, stepping behavior, overall stability.

 **Phase 4: Exploratory testing and documentation**

 *Find "unknown unknowns” and wrap up the deliverables.*
 *   **Actions:**
 1. Do targeted exploratory sessions (multiple rapid changes, mixed constructs, edge DI cases).
 2. Review and tighten all bug reports (clear STR, logs, env).

 ### ORGANIZATION AND DELIVERABLES

 *   **Tooling:**
-    *   **Version control:** Git for managing the sample project and patches.
+1. **Version control:** Git for managing the sample project and patches.
-    *   **IDE:** JetBrains Rider (Stable + EAP for side-by-side comparison).
+2. **IDE:** JetBrains Rider (Stable + EAP for side-by-side comparison).
-    *   **Execution:** Terminal (dotnet watch) for the baseline; Rider's runner for integration/debug.
+3. **Execution:** Terminal (dotnet watch) for the baseline; Rider's runner for integration/debug.
-    *   **Bug tracking:** YouTrack (or similar), with full repro steps, logs, and environment details.
+4. **Bug tracking:** YouTrack (or similar), with full repro steps, logs, and environment details.

 *   **Artefacts and deliverables:**
 1. **GitHub sample project:** Reproducible testbed with patches and scripts.
 2. **Bug reports:** Clear, high-quality issues for everything we find.
 3. **Final Test Summary Report:** Summary page with overall quality, key findings, and remaining risks.

 ---